RPI-ITWS/itws2110-meenamall/inclassAI/README.md

   margin-bottom: 10px;
 }"

+"with this information make a announcments section with this title and paragraph - Rensselaer Polytechnic Institute Plans to Deploy First IBM Quantum System One on a University Campus
+Today, it was announced that Rensselaer Polytechnic Institute will become the first university in the world to house an IBM Quantum System One.
+The IBM quantum computer, intended to be operational by January of 2024, will serve as the foundation of a new IBM Quantum Computational Center in partnership with Rensselaer Polytechnic Institute (RPI).
+By partnering, RPI’s vision is to greatly enhance the educational experiences and research capabilities of students and researchers at RPI and other institutions, propel the Capital Region into a top location for talent, and accelerate New York's growth as a technology epicenter."

+"with this information make a announcments section with this title and paragraph More Than 1,900 Degrees To Be Awarded at 217th Rensselaer Polytechnic Institute Commencement Ceremony
+Beginning at 9:30 a.m. on May 20, 2023, Rensselaer Polytechnic Institute will award a total of 1,988 degrees — 152 doctoral degrees, 390 master’s degrees, and 1,446 bachelor’s degrees — to 1,957 students, some of whom have earned multiple degrees.
+Approximately 1,500 students will attend the ceremony."

+"with this information make a announcments section with this title and paragraph Rensselaer Graduates Recognized for Resilience, Perseverance at 217th Commencement
+Rensselaer Polytechnic Institute President Martin A. Schmidt ’81 presided over the 217th Commencement Ceremony, his first as president.
+During the ceremony, which was held at the East Campus Athletic Village, Rensselaer awarded a total of 1,988 degrees — 152 doctoral degrees, 390 master’s degrees, and 1,446 bachelor’s degrees — to 1,957 students, some of whom earned multiple degrees.
+Approximately 1,500 students attended the ceremony."

+"i want each headings in announcments be linked"

+"link heading 1 to this: https://science.rpi.edu/information-technology-and-web-science/news/rensselaer-polytechnic-institute-plans-deploy-first-ibm"

+"link heading 2 to this: https://science.rpi.edu/information-technology-and-web-science/news/rensselaer-graduates-recognized-resilience-perseverance"

+"link heading 3 to this: https://science.rpi.edu/information-technology-and-web-science/news/more-1900-degrees-be-awarded-217th-rensselaer"

 "these three cards are different sizes, make them the same size: "

 "make another card with the header "A Degree focused in your interests" with this image address "